openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

    * `client_id_scheme` parameter MUST be present in the Authorization Request.
    * `client_id_scheme` value MUST be either `x509_san` or `verifier_attestation`.
 Wallet MUST support both.
 Verifier MUST support at least one.
    * When the Client Identifier Scheme is `x509_san_uri`, the Client Identifier MUST be URI and match the `uniformResourceIdentifier` Subject Alternative Name (SAN) [@!RFC5280] entry in the leaf certificate passed with the request.
 The request MUST be signed with the private key corresponding to the public key in the leaf X.509 certificate of the certificate chain added to the request in the `x5c` JOSE header [@!RFC7515] of the signed request object.
 The Wallet MUST validate the signature and the trust chain of the X.509 certificate.
 All Verifier metadata other than the public key MUST be obtained from the `client_metadata` parameter.
    * When the Client Identifier Scheme is `verifier_attestation`, the Client Identifier MUST equal `sub` claim value in the Verifier attestation JWT.
 The request MUST be signed with the private key corresponding to the public key in the `cnf` claim in the Verifier attestation JWT.
 The Verifier attestation VC MUST be added to a newly defined `verifier_attestation` JOSE Header of a request object.
 The Wallet MUST validate the signature on the Verifier attestation JWT by a trusted third party.
 Verifier metadata MUST be obtained from the Verifier attestation JWT.
-Schema of the verifier attestation VC is define in the Annex.
+Schema of the verifier attestation VC is defined in the Annex.
    * Presentation Definition JSON object MUST be sent using a `presentation_definition` parameter.
    * The following features from the DIF Presentation Exchange v2.0.0 MUST be supported.
 JSON schema for the supported features is in (#presentation-definition-schema):
       * In the `presentation_definition` object, `id`, `input_descriptors` and `submission_requirements` properties MUST be supported.